 Deep Sea Mining: The Basics

 The deepest parts of the world’s ocean feature ecosystems found nowhere else on Earth.
 They provide habitats for multitudes of species, many yet to be named.
-In these vast, lightless regions are also found deposits of valuable minerals in concentrations richer than most on land.
-Deep sea extraction technologies have now developed to the point where exploration of seabed minerals can give way to active exploitation.
+In these vast, lightless regions are also found deposits of valuable minerals in rich concentrations.
+Deep sea extraction technologies may soon develop to the point where exploration of seabed minerals can give way to active exploitation.

-The International Seabed Authority (ISA) is charged with formulating and enforcing rules for all seabed mining that takes place in waters beyond national jurisdictions.
+The International Seabed Authority (ISA) is charged with formulating and enforcing rules for all seabed mining that takes place in areas beyond national jurisdiction.
 These rules are now under development.
-Environmental regulations, liability and financial rules, oversight, and enforcement protocols—all must be written and approved within three to five years.
+Environmental regulations, liability and financial rules, oversight, and enforcement protocols all must be written and approved within three to five years.

 The legal foundations

 - United Nations convention.
 The constitutional document governing mineral exploitation on the 60 percent of the world seabed that lies beyond national jurisdictions is the U.N.
 Convention on the Law of the Sea (UNCLOS), also known as the Law of the Sea Treaty.
 UNCLOS took effect in 1994 upon passage of key enabling amendments designed to spur commercial mining.
 One of the distinguishing features of UNCLOS is its declaration that the international seabed must be considered “the common heritage of mankind” and that mining operations should be conducted to reflect that fact.
 The definition and monetization of “common heritage” present a significant challenge to the ISA and its commercial contractors.